justnonamenoname/lifeticle/readme.md

 If the recipient of the wave function is particles that are part of the wave function, then it is different at different moments, both in the type and in the quantity of qualia, and therefore in the number of participating particles.
 Then some lifeticles would live life only during certain qualia, for example, only when there is a specific pain, which looks self-contradictory.
 The variant in which several lifeticles are the recipients is possible, but also redundant and evolutionarily complex.
+The question is also related to the no-cloning theorem, since one quantum state is inhabited by 2 lifeticles, but the theorem is not necessarily violated if both lifeticles were part of the wave function.
+If at the moment of collapse a qualia object is created from the wave function, then for two lifeticles 2 qualia objects should be created, which contradicts the no-cloning theorem.
+The combination of the feedback from two lifeticles in one collapse could possibly be conflicting.
+Even if in quantum phenomenal consciousness the recipient is not supposed to be 1 particle, the no-cloning theorem points to such a possibility by introducing a lifeticle.
+This means that the lifeticle can be determined from quantum laws.

 **Problem of indivisible structure**